 This section features interesting finds and connections between objects and documents found on the Hill Archive.
 This section will continue to grow, so check back often.

-This section features links to past exhibits in which the Hill Archive participated.
-Upcoming and current exhibitions are featured on the homepage or in the Project News section when available.
+This section features links to current and past exhibits in which the Hill Archive participated.
+Upcoming exhibitions will also be featured here or in the Project News section when available.

 New institutional partners